mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 It’s ridiculous!
 But we do it.
 We are buddha, but we don’t believe it.
 Sitting down in zazen with wholeheartedness, this is simultaneously the great Way to get into the Buddha’s world beyond your speculation – but we don’t believe it.
 Even if you believe and do it, still you don’t believe how much your practice is progressing.
 You don’t believe it.

-So, that’s why Dogen Zenji [says] in this *Bendōwa*, “Even if you sit down for a minute, you become Buddha.”
+So, that’s why Dōgen Zenji [says] in this *Bendōwa*, “Even if you sit down for a minute, you become Buddha.”
 But that is so-called *right entrance*. *Right* means no gap between you and Buddha’s world.
 That is *thoroughgoing*.
 How can you get no gap between you and Buddha’s world?
 That is *thoroughgoing* practice.
 You have to do it.

 So, zazen is a very simple way to participate in this thoroughgoing state of existence.
 It’s *very* simple.
 And also, this is all we want to do.
 And then we make a schedule and let you sit down, and then the moment when you are there, you start grumbling at it.
 That is so-called *ignorance*, we say. *[He laughs a little.]*